wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 .. image:: images/control-system-hardware/sd540b-pwm.png
   :width: 500

-The SD540B and SD540C Motor Controllers from Mindsensors are controlled using PWM and CAN respectively.
+The SD540B and SD540C Motor Controllers from Mindsensors are controlled using PWM.
+CAN control is no longer available for the SD540C due to lack of manufacturer support.
 Limit switches may be wired directly to the SD540 to limit motor travel in one or both directions.
 For more information see the `Mindsensors FRC page <http://www.mindsensors.com/68-frc>`__

 Spike H-Bridge Relay
 --------------------

 .. image:: images/control-system-hardware/spike-relay.png
   :width: 300

+.. warning:: While this relay is still legal for FRC use, the manufacturer has discontinued this product.

 The Spike H-Bridge Relay from VEX Robotics is a device used for controlling power to motors or other custom robot electronics.
 When connected to a motor, the Spike provides On/Off control in both the forward and reverse directions.
 The Spike outputs are independently controlled so it can also be used to provide power to up to 2 custom electronic circuits.
 The Spike H-Bridge Relay should be connected to a relay output of the roboRIO and powered from the Power Distribution Panel.
 For more information, see the `Spike User’s Guide <https://content.vexrobotics.com/docs/spike-blue-guide-sep05.pdf>`__.